akib-islam-coder/leetcodesolutions/README.md

 Problem 1678- Goal Parser Interpretation <br />
 Problem 1684- Count the Number of Consistent Strings  <br />
 Problem 1704- Determine if String Halves Are Alike  <br />
+Problem 1710- Maximum Units on a Truck   <br />
 Problem 1721- Swapping Nodes in a Linked List <br />
 Problem 1725- Number Of Rectangles That Can Form The Largest Square  <br />
 Problem 1732- Find the Highest Altitude  <br />